-The Falklands has an abundance of wildlife much of which is very tame and approachable, it has been liken to the Galapagos by some visitors.
-You will have the opportunity to sit on a beach in total isolation and the penguins will come up to investigate you!
+The Falklands has an abundance of wildlife and one of the few remaining locations on earth where nature is in charge.
+It has been likened to the Galapagos by some visitors.
+You will have the opportunity to sit amongst the wildlife and observe these creatures as they should be experienced, in the wild, in this unspoilt natural environment.
+If you sit quietly on a beach, in total isolation the penguins will come up to investigate you!

 The Falklands truly are a unique place to view these beautiful creatures in their natural habitat.

-More than 227 species of bird have been identified in the Falklands, including 800,000 black-browed albatross, 770,000 penguins, Gentoo, Magellanic, Rockhopper, King and Macaroni.
+More than 227 species of bird have been identified in the Falklands, including 800,000 Black-browed albatross, 770,000 penguins, including Gentoo, Magellanic, Rockhopper, King and Macaroni.

 There is also a wide variety of flora and fauna, 350 species recorded, of which 13 are endemic and 173 are native.
-Keep an eye open for the pretty Vanilla Daisy and Lady’s Slipper.
+The Pale Maiden is a delicate white flower and is our national flower.
+Keep an eye open for the pretty Vanilla Daisy and Lady’s Slipper too!

 Diddle-Dee is a common plant in the Falklands a low growing shrub that produces large quantities of small red berries and makes jam and jelly.
 Native to the Falklands be sure you taste it during your visit or take a small jar home with you.